Quantum metric-induced generalized magneto-optical effects in $\mathcal{PT}$-symmetric antiferromagnets

-$t(n_i)$ and $r(n_i)$ are the total complex transmission coefficient and the total complex reflection coefficient, respectively, and strongly depend on the shape of the sample and substrate.
-In SM Sec.
+$t(n_i)$ and $r(n_i)$ are the total complex transmission coefficient and the total complex reflection coefficient, respectively, and depend on the shape of the sample and substrate.
+In SM~\cite{SM} Sec.
 III, we provide expressions for $t(n_i)$ and $r(n_i)$ in a relatively simpler case.
-When the system exhibits three-fold or higher rotational symmetry, our formulas for the 3D systems can reduce to the commonly known forms~\cite{voigt1908magneto,PhysRev.186.891}, and a detailed discussion is given in SM Sec.
+When the system exhibits threefold or higher rotational symmetry, our formulas for the 3D systems can transform to the commonly known forms~\cite{voigt1908magneto,PhysRev.186.891}, and a detailed discussion is given in SM~\cite{SM} Sec.
 II.

+Equations (\ref{eq:complex_refractive_for_lr}-\ref{eqfara}) represent the main result of this work, which captures the physical significance of the quantum metric in MOEs.
+In materials with low-symmetry lattices, Eqs. (\ref{eq3k}) and (\ref{eqfara}) may contain a nonmagnetic contribution from lattice optical anisotropy.
+To identify Eqs. (\ref{eq3k}) and (\ref{eqfara}) unambiguously as generalized MOEs, we focus on systems whose nonmagnetic reference structures possess threefold or higher rotational symmetry, so that the nonmagnetic background is symmetry-forbidden.

-\textit{Tight-binding model.}---We now consider a 3D honeycomb lattice with collinear antiferromagnetic order as shown in Fig. \ref{fig:tbmodel}(a).
-The Hamiltonian is given by~\cite{liu_lowenergy_2011,PhysRevLett.109.055502}
+\textit{Tight-binding model.}---We now consider a 3D honeycomb lattice with collinear $\mathcal{PT}$-symmetric antiferromagnetic order as shown in Fig.~\ref{fig:tbmodel}(a).
+The Hamiltonian is given by~\cite{liu_lowenergy_2011}